likidu/OpenCore-ASRock-B660m-ITX-AC/README.md

 # Hackintosh - Opencore EFI for Asrock B660M-ITX/ac

+> **This branch is particularly for macOS Sonoma beta.
+It will be merged to main after the version is getting into GM.**

+- **[7/13]**: Update to OpenCore 0.9.4 beta.
+Intel WiFI it uses the [preview version v0.2](https://github.com/OpenIntelWireless/itlwm/issues/883#issuecomment-1625204187) which seems fully working.
 - **[5/26]**: Update to OpenCore 0.9.2.
 Tested on macOS Ventura 13.4.
 - **[4/11]**: First commit using OpenCore 0.9.1.